jul/bla/README.rst

 Synopsis
 ========

-LDAP is great, make LDAP great again

-LDAP is a great extensible Entity Value (key/value storage) with security
+LDAP is a great extensible Entity Value (key/value storage) with security in mind.
+It's a great tool with a terrible User Experience when it comes to the tooling.

 Why people (as I) are reluctant to use it ?